March 17, 2017

 - Both faculty- and student-maker labs with 3D printing capabilities for designing and building projects

 The renovations align with growing demands for IT professionals throughout the region.
-Per month, there is an average of 30 full-time job postings for IT workers in northeast Wisconsin, according the college’s most recent graduate employment report.
+Per month, there is an average of 30 full-time job postings for IT workers in northeast Wisconsin, according to the college’s most recent graduate employment report.

 Doug Waterman, dean of FVTC’s IT programs, affirms the robust outlook for individuals entering this career.
 “Every business, large and small, needs IT expertise at multiple levels.
 Our new IT space provides the latest technologies and resources to give graduates the needed skills to make a positive impact in the workplace and the community.”